 San Diego Area Math Living Math Class Overview

 Algebra 1, Geometry and Honors Algebra 2( Pre-Calc) are designed as a 3-year high school math sequence for homeschool students in the San Diego area.
 Taught bi-weekly, classes are structured like a college course, but at a much slower pace.
-Pre-Algebra has been added this year and is taught weekly.
-AP Statistics may be offered if sufficient interest and time allow.
+Pre-Algebra is offered weekly.
 Classes are held in the Allied Gardens / Grantville area of San Diego, off the I-15 and I-8.
 For specific days and times and other details, go to the class page you are interested in.

 Classes and independent study assignments focus on mastering concept areas deeply, and then applying math in context.
 Most students succeed even if they aren’t “mathy,” if they attend classes regularly and complete a majority of the independent study work in between classes.

 A critical feature of these classes is a positive attitude toward learning and hard work.
 Students make a commitment to the whole class by regularly attending, being prepared and participating, and learning through mistakes and mutual support of each other.
 Classes are active, with less emphasis on lecture and more on student interaction with problem solving.

 Students who fully master this coursework are typically prepared for college calculus and/or statistics by the end of the third year.

 Tuition: See individual class pages (right) for rates which depend on class size and times.
 Tuition is due by semester, but may be paid monthly, or quarterly by arrangement.
 Sibling and clergy discounts apply.
 Tuition credit may apply for in-class parent-helper positions if available.
 See Payment page for more details.